The Four Types of Wedges in Golf

 Loft measures the amount of tilt to a club's face as measured by the angle between the face and a theoretical vertical line straight into the ground.
 Clubs with more loft send the ball high in the air at the expense of distance.

-Loft is a feature of all golf clubs—even drivers and putters—but it's especially important for wedges.
-And even more important than loft is loft gap.
+Loft is a feature of all golf clubs—even drivers and putters—but it's essential for wedges.
+And even more critical than the loft is the loft gap.

-Whether you're carrying three wedges or four, you want to space your wedge lofts evenly so you have a club for every shot.
+Whether carrying three wedges or four, you want to space your wedge lofts evenly, so you have a club for every shot.
 According to GOLF, 80% of the Official World Golf Ranking's top 10 golfers use a four-wedge setup with the following lofts:

 - 46/48-degree pitching wedge